Welcome to Pet Viewpoint

 If you feel operating an aquarium might be fun for you, get some helpful tips from your local Pet store or Fish Pet store and give it a go.
 How do you feel now about You?
 Operating an Aquarium?

 For particulars on hot summer care, see “Freshwater Aquarium Summer Care“.
+And see some tips on how to handle cold, cold winter for your aquarium critters.

 Thanks